 An interdisciplinary problem-solving research endeavor conducted by a team of students.
 Projects expose students to group experiences to prepare them for similar situations in the workplace.
 For clients, projects provide useful products and solutions to complex environmental issues.
-For more information on Master's Projects, use the links below, or contact us at firstname.lastname@example.org
+For more information about Master's Projects, explore links below or contact firstname.lastname@example.org.

 An individual work that is creative, scholarly, and based on independent research.
-Theses usually include a review of literature to delineate a problem or gap in knowledge, a statement of objectives, the formulation of hypotheses, an explanation of methods, collection and analysis of data, a report of results, and a discussion of conclusions.
+Theses usually include a literature review to delineate a problem or gap in knowledge, statement of objectives, formulation of hypotheses, explanation of methods, collection and analysis of data, report of results, and discussion of conclusions.
 Results of a thesis should be publishable in a peer-reviewed journal.

 The application of natural resource problem-solving (analytical) techniques.
 This includes the principles of decision analysis and design formulation or evaluation of alternatives for management, planning, or development.
 A practicum must include all the scholarly elements of an opus: theoretical framework, literature review, conclusions, etc.